Chorus Discipline Plan

 Except in emergency cases, please be considerate when you ask to leave the classroom…only ask during a transition or “down time” – not during rehearsal or direct instruction.
 (Remember… all Houses/Academic Teams have planned restroom breaks for students throughout the school day…so, take advantage of these opportunities!)

 As a school-wide policy, tardies will be marked in Infinite Campus this year for all classes.
-Too many tardies to class could result in lunch detention and possible ISS.
+Too many tardies to class could result in lunch detention, loss of break, or possible ISS.

-Per the updated school policy, electronics cannot be visible, on or in use (except in BYOT classrooms) during school instructional hours.
-CHORUS IS NOT AN APPROVED BYOT CLASS …you will NOT be able to utilize electronic devices in this class on a daily basis.
+Per the updated school policy, electronics cannot be visible, on or in use during school instructional hours.
 If electronics are in use without special permission from the teacher, they can be taken up by the teacher, sub, or observing administrator and turned into the house office for appropriate disciplinary action.

 A musical performance is unlike a sporting event or even a rock concert.
 Even though our concerts are held in a gymnasium, there are still certain behavior expectations that audience members and participants should honor.
 Part of your learning experience in chorus is to learn and practice appropriate concert etiquette!